JavaScript is disabled

 Hnry calculates and pays your Medicare levy.
 See how it works

 As you can see, the MLS can be complicated – and expensive if you earn above a certain threshold.
-Depending on your personal circumstances and your healthcare needs, you may be better off taking out private healthcare insurance that includeshospital cover.
+Depending on your personal circumstances and your healthcare needs, you may be better off taking out private healthcare insurance that includes hospital cover.
 As well as reducing your Medicare Levy Surcharge, you get the additional benefits of faster treatment and more choices.

 How Hnry can help